Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 It has become a problem.
 Reducing customer returns is (or should be) a top priority for online, product-based businesses.

-While returns are undoubtedly the cost of doing business online, a little customer service problem solving can go a long way.
+While returns are undoubtedly the cost of doing business online, a little e-commerce customer service problem solving can go a long way.
 Continue reading for some strategies to reduce product returns with messaging.

 The actual cost of returns.